 Yes, you do need rental car insurance in New Jersey if you do not already have a standard car insurance policy.
 Unlike in most states, rental car companies in New Jersey do not automatically provide the state-minimum liability insurance coverage as a part of their standard contract.
-As a result, you must purchase the coverage separately when you rent a car unless you already have a standard car insurance policy that meets the requirements.
+As a result, you must purchase the coverage separately when you rent a car unless you already have an existing car insurance policy that meets the requirements.

 New Jersey Rental Car Liability Insurance Requirements